 What do we do?

-At the Computational Biochemistry Research Group we are interested in the modelling and analysis of biological problems at the molecular level.
-Our expertise lies in particular in searching algorithms, optimization algorithms, mathematical modelling, and computational systems.
+At the Computational Biochemistry Research Group, we are interested in the modelling and analysis of biological problems at the molecular level.
+In particular, our expertise lies in searching algorithms, optimizing algorithms, mathematical modelling, and computational systems.
 Most of our research efforts are concentrated on the Orthologous MAtrix (OMA) project.
 This particular project aims to produce, automatically, reliable orthologous groups of proteins that are derived from entire genomes.
 We offer the results and general services through the internet and through the distribution of the Darwin system for bioinformatics computations.

-The group is actively participating in several community benchmarking efforts foccused around orthology and protein function prediction.
+The group is actively participating in several community benchmarking efforts focused on orthology and protein function prediction.

 The group is engaged in teaching and supervising the advanced Master’s Degree in Computational Biology and Bioinformatics at ETH Zurich.

 - Altenhoff AM et al. Standardized benchmarking in the quest for orthologs.
 Nature Methods, 13(5):425-430, Apr 2016.

 - Yuxiang J et al. An expanded evaluation of protein function prediction methods shows an improvement in accuracy.
 Genome Biology, 2016, 17:184